Vauxhall Park

 Vauxhall Park is a Green Flag Award-winning municipal park in Vauxhall, South London, run by Lambeth Council.
 It occupies an 8.5 acre site, and was created at a cost of around £45,000, following a public campaign led by the suffragist Millicent Fawcett, the social reformer Octavia Hill and members of the Kyrle Society.
-The land was purchased from a local developer under the Vauxhall Park Act 1888. and the houses of Lawn Terrace demolished accordingly.
+The land was purchased from a local developer under the Vauxhall Park Act 1888 (51 & 52 Vict. c. clxxviii) and the houses of Lawn Terrace demolished accordingly.
 The new park was formally opened in 1890 by the Prince of Wales.

 History

 It was the wish of the blind MP Henry Fawcett that the park be created, and his former garden is one part of the park.
 The design of the park was the work of Fanny Wilkinson, the first professional female landscape designer in Britain.
 A statue of Fawcett by the artist George Tinworth was erected in the park in 1903, but was removed by Lambeth Council in 1959 and has since been replaced by a plaque.
 Octavia Hill, a staunch believer that all people ought to have access to nature and open spaces, and the Commons Preservation Society successfully campaigned against development in the park in the late 19th century.